cekit/cekit/docs/handbook/building/builder-engines.rst

 This builder uses Docker daemon as the build engine.
 Interaction with Docker daemon is done via Python binding.

+By default every image is squashed at the end of the build.
+This means that all layers above the base image will be squashed into a single layer.
+You can disable it by using the ``--no-squash`` switch.

 Input format
     Dockerfile
 Parameters